-Our research will focus on the two predominant federal government contracting competency models (DoD and FAI) and the two predominant professional association competency models, the National Contract Management Association (NCMA) and the National Institute for Government Procurement (NIGP).
+My research focuses on the two predominant federal government contracting competency models (DoD and FAI) and the two predominant professional association competency models, the National Contract Management Association (NCMA) and the National Institute for Government Procurement (NIGP).

+a.
 DoD Contracting Competency Model

 The DoD implemented the DoDI 5000.66 competency model framework for the contracting career field by establishing its contracting competency model.
-This model is used to assess the DoD contract management workforce competencies, determine competency gaps, and identify opportunities for training and development to close those competency gaps (OUSD AT&L, 2014).
-The DoD contracting competency model (hereafter referred to as the DoD model) consists of 11 units of competence (10 technical units and 1 professional unit).
+This model is used to assess the DoD contract management workforce competencies, determine competency gaps, and identify opportunities for training and development to close those competency gaps (OUSD[AT&L], 2014).
+The DoD contracting competency model (hereafter referred to as the DoD model) consists of 11 units of competence (10 technical units and one professional unit) as reflected in Appendix 1.
 The units of competencies are broken down into 28 technical competencies and 10 professional competencies, which are further broken down into 52 technical elements and 10 professional elements (DoD, 2007).
-The DoD competency model is shown in Appendix A.
+The DoD competency model is shown in Appendix 1.
+Our discussion of the DoD competency model is taken from Rendon and Winn (2017).